 - Clarity: All text must be clear and easy to understand at age 13 reading level.

-- Tip: Use clear and simple language that has a meaningful value proposition, such as “supporting free content.”
+- Tip: Use clear and simple language that has a meaningful value proposition, such as 'supporting content free of charge'.
 Avoid jargon that people do not understand.

 Guidance for the video showcasing your app’s prominent disclosure

 The video that you provide as part of the declaration must include the following: